yuchenlichuck/tp/docs/README.md

 * **Usage**: `find <keyword>`
     * Keyword has to be a _**single word**_
     * Keyword is case _insensitive_
+    * Find command can search the keyword in title, description and location.

 ### 3.8 - Save
 Exports my calendar as a text file